saraltr/goodbites/README.md

 1. **Recipe Database**

-   - Uses recipes from TheMealDBand adds extra information like seasonal ingredients, all-year ingredients, cost, and nutrition.
+   - Uses recipes from TheMealDB and adds extra information like seasonal ingredients, all-year ingredients, cost, and nutrition.

 2. **Menu Generator**